deepakjohnson91/NSSO-77-Round-SAS/README.md

 ## 3. Files for extraction and analysis

 The six R files contain the script and comments for basic analysis of the unit-level data.
 All these files use data from both the visits.
+I followed the below order in running my analysis.
 1. Common_Agri_HH.R - for identifying the agricultural households that are common across two visits
 2. Crop_Income.R - calculating crop income at paid-out approach
 3. Animal_Income.R - animal income at paid-out approach